Further Counterexamples to Zarhin's conjecture about micro weights: First Example

-\begin{lem} Let $k$ and let $D/K$ be as above.
-For every polarized Abelian $6$-fold $(Y,\lambda)$ with Rosati invariant action $\iota:D\rightarrow\End^0(Y)$ one of the following assertions holds: \begin{enumerate} \item $Y$ has complex multiplication. \item $\End^0(Y)$ is isomorphic to $D$. \end{enumerate} Moreover, there do exist triples $(Y,\lambda,\iota)$ for which the latter case occurs (by our proposition \ref{NOW}). \end{lem} \begin{proof} Recall that over an algebraically closed field of positive characteristic the property of having complex multiplication is equivalent to being isogenous to an Abelian variety definable over a finite field.
+\begin{lem} For every $\O_D\supset\O_K$ as above and every polarized Abelian $6$-fold $(Y,\lambda)$ with Rosati invariant operation $\iota:\O_D\rightarrow\End(Y)$ over an algebraically closed field $k$ of characteristic $p>0$, one of the following assertions holds: \begin{enumerate} \item $Y$ has complex multiplication. \item $\End(Y)$ is isomorphic to $\O_D$. \end{enumerate} Moreover, for $p\neq2$ and sufficiently large $k$ there exist triples $(Y,\lambda,\iota)$ for which the latter case holds. \end{lem} \begin{proof} Recall that over an algebraically closed field of positive characteristic the property of having complex multiplication is equivalent to being isogenous to an Abelian variety definable over a finite field.
 So let us consider a triple $(Y,\lambda,\iota)$ which satisfies none of the two assertions above.
 Since supersingular Abelian varieties do have complex multiplication, we know that the formal isogeny type of $Y[p^\infty]$ must be $G_{0,1}^4\oplus G_{1,1}^2\oplus G_{1,0}^4$.
 We claim that $Y$ is (absolutely) simple.
 The occurrence of two different isogeny factors would lead straightforwardly to a decomposition $X\times_kZ$ each of whose factors is acted on by certain orders of $D$, where $\dim_kX=2$ and $\dim_kZ=4$.
 The formal isogeny type of $X$ (resp. $Z$) must be $G_{1,1}^2$ (resp. $G_{0,1}^4\oplus G_{1,0}^4$).
 We deduce that $X$ has complex multiplication.
 However the ordinary Abelian $4$-fold $Z$ with $D$-action has complex multiplication too, as one can see from the theory of canonical lifts and the analogous fact in characteristic $0$.
-Having ruled out the $X\times_kZ$-case we proceed to whether or not $Y$ could be a power of a single isogeny factor $Z$, and looking at the formal isogeny type leaves no possibility but $Y$ being isogenous to $Z\times_kZ$.
+Having ruled out the $X\times_kZ$-case we proceed to whether or not $Y$ could be a power of a single simple isogeny factor $Z$, and looking at the formal isogeny type leaves no possibility but $Y$ being isogenous to $Z\times_kZ$.
 As observed in \cite[Paragraph 7.2]{oort3}, the endomorphism algebra of an (absolutely) simple Abelian solid cannot be a definite quaternion algebra (i.e. of type III(1), when using the notation of loc.cit.).
 In fact all possible endomorphism types can be read off from the classification which is given there: So $\End^0(Z)$ is either equal to $\q$ or isomorphic to a totally real cubic field or a (skew) field extension of degree $2$, $6$ or $18$ over $\q$, provided that it possesses a positive involution of the second kind (i.e. of type I(1), I(3), IV(1,1), IV(3,1) or IV(1,3)).
 Again we would obtain a contradiction, since $D$ cannot be accommodated in $\Mat(2\times2,\End^0(Z))$ in the first three cases, while $Z$ is of CM-type in the last two cases.\\ Since we checked the simplicity of $Y$, we know that $B:=\End^0(Y)$ is a skew-field.
 Let $H$ be a maximal commutative sub-algebra of $D$, which is a quartic field containing $K$.
 Extending to a maximal commutative sub-algebra of $B$ yields a field of degree $4$ or $12$, of which the latter is ruled out by our assumption that $Y$ was not of CM type.
 We deduce that $H$ remains maximal commutative in $B$, so that the center of $B$ is contained in $K$.
 If $B$ was strictly bigger than $D$ its center would be nothing but $\q$, so that the former is just a form of $\Mat(4\times4,\q)$.
 Its invariant is contained in the $2$-torsion of the Brauer group of $\q$, given that the Rosati involution is an isomorphism between $B$ and $B^{opp}$.
-It follows that $B$ has the shape $\Mat(2\times2,B')$, which contradicts with $B$ being a skew-field. \end{proof}
+It follows that $B$ has the shape $\Mat(2\times2,B')$, which contradicts with $B$ being a skew-field.\\ The occurrence of the latter case (2) is granted at least over $\overline{\f_{p^2}((t))}$ by our proposition \ref{NOW}. \end{proof}